Thank you for reading our post, please rate this article at the end.

 Electric RV Solar Awning

 The second RV solar awning is from Eco-Dynamic Tech.
 It shares many features with the Xpanse, but the main feature is the colorful design.
-The rollout has been dubbed the ARTPIECE, thanks to the colorful design patterns.
+Thanks to the colorful design patterns, the rollout has been dubbed the ARTPIECE.

 It’s similarly powerful, rated 1kW, and sufficient for most RV electrical needs.

-Operating the ARTPIECE is also flawless, and I like that it can be rolled up in seconds, using either an electric motor or manually.
-Plus, the awning is weather resistant.
+The ARTPIECE’s operation is also flawless.
+I like that it can be rolled up in seconds using an electric motor or manually.
+Plus, the awning is weather-resistant.

 The RV awning is yet to hit the market.